The single-stalk cowl - much shorter:

 'A' - lower cowl brackets; 'B' - mounting points; 'C' - cut-out for steering lock:

-Cowl positioning: Typical alignment between cowl and wheel of a Mk2 with single column stalk.
-The cowl 'floats' in that one half screws to the other, so it needs to be positioned along the column and rotationally to allow the column switch to operate without rubbing on the cowl.
-The positioning of the switch on the column outer determines how close the cowl is to the wheel - there is a flange that should fit inside a recess on the wheel, but the wider part of the cowl should nut rub on the wheel.
+RHD CB Cowl positioning: Typical alignment between cowl and wheel of a Mk2 with single column stalk.
+The cowl 'floats' in that one half screws to the other and fits round the indicator switch (which determines its position) and the switch sits in a location notch in the column outer, all of which determines how close the cowl is to the wheel.
+The narrower end of the cowl should fit inside a recess on the wheel, but the wider part of the cowl should not rub on the back of the wheel:

 'A' - plastic corrugated sleeve (BHA531) between the bottom of the column outer and the toe-board to act as a seal; 'B' clamp that the column outer slides up and down in to position the indicator stalk and cowl; 'C' - body bracket that can slide from side to side by slackening the two bolts on the heater shelf above for lateral alignment of the two shafts in the column UJ: